Currently I'm building Consider to create a calm place for close friends to privately share meaningful recommendations.

-We better explained through videos and other visual aides how the service worked, and what to expect inside a typical BarkBox.
+We better explained how the service worked through videos, and showed what to expect inside a typical BarkBox.

 The added clarity sped up folks who chose to subscribe because they knew what to expect.

-I designed to keep the quality of Forrst membership intact while growing to 50,0000+ members with a unique invite system, and connect designers and developers with career opportunities through our Job Board.
+I designed to keep the quality of Forrst membership intact while growing to over 50,000 members with a unique invite system, and connecting then with career opportunities through our Job Board.